Lead Faculty: Dr. Henry J. Venter

 The behavior of individuals and groups in an organization directly affects the success of the organization.
 Knowledge of human behavior, psychology and business is critical in helping people lead productive lives and contribute to the achievement of organizational goals and objectives.
 The Bachelor of Science in Organizational Behavior provides a solid foundation for applying knowledge to the workplace and increasing the effectiveness of both individuals and work teams.

-Students who are currently enrolled in the BSOB degree program and have at least a GPA of 3.0 and are within six courses of graduation, may request the BSOB/MAHUB transition program through their Admissions Adviser and once approved may then take two of the following three MAHUB classes as electives during the BSOB program: HUB601A, HUB646, and HUB601D.
+Students who are currently enrolled in the BSOB degree program and have at least a GPA of 3.0 and are within six courses of graduation, may request the BSOB/MAHUB transition program through their advisor and once approved may then take two of the following three MAHUB classes as electives during the BSOB program: HUB601A, HUB646, and HUB601D.
 To be eligible, students must apply for and begin the MAHUB program within six months of completing the BSOB program.
-Students my choose up to two graduate-level MAHUB courses for which all prerequisites are met (if any).
+Students may choose up to two graduate-level MAHUB courses for which all prerequisites are met (if any required).
 The number of courses required to earn a MAHUB is reduced from 12 to as few as 10 courses.
 Graduate-level coursework taken as part of the transition program cannot be transferred as graduate level credit to this or any other university.
-Students must complete the graduate level coursework taken as part of the BSOB degree with a grade of 'B' or better.
+Students must complete the graduate level coursework taken as part of the BSOB degree with a grade of "B" or better.
 Students must complete the MAHUB program within four years with no break exceeding 12 months.

 This program is available online.